 Definition: the phenomenon that an input laser beam generates a beam with three times the optical frequency

 Frequency tripling is a process of nonlinear frequency conversion where the resulting optical frequency is three times that of the input laser beam.
-In principle, this can be achieved with a χ(3) nonlinearity for direct third-harmonic generation [12–14], but this is difficult due to the small χ(3) nonlinearity of optical media and phase-matching constraints (except for tripling in gases).
+In principle, that can be achieved with a χ(3) nonlinearity for direct third-harmonic generation [12–14], but this is difficult due to the small χ(3) nonlinearity of optical media and also because of phase-matching constraints (except for tripling in gases).
 Therefore, frequency tripling is usually realized as a cascaded process, beginning with frequency doubling of the input beam and subsequent sum frequency generation of both waves, with both processes being based on nonlinear crystal materials with a χ(2) nonlinearity.

 Power Conversion Efficiency